- S.F. Snieszko Distinguished Service Award (SDSA), honoring individuals for outstanding accomplishments in the field of aquatic animal health

 The applications will be judged by the following criteria:

 Students interested in applying for the Snieszko Student Travel Awards should prepare an application packet containing the above items and send to the Awards Committee following the request for applications.

 The Best Student Paper Award is awarded yearly to the student delivering the best presentation at the FHS Annual meeting.
 To be eligible for this award, students must be FHS members and indicate that they wish to compete for the award when registering for the annual meeting.
 Students are judged by a panel of FHS members.
 Presenters are judged on number of criteria including presentation skills and scientific merit of the research.
-Recipients of this award receive a cash award and certificate/plaque.
+Recipients of this award receive a cash award.
 Please click here to view past recipients of the award.